ramyaparthiban31/witness/README.md

 - [How to run](#how-to-run)
   - [Sequence](#sequence)

-## Introduction

-Welcome to Driving License Use Case - Issuer application.
-In this application, you will experience how does a normal applicant would like to sign up for a verifiable credential and thereafter how a Issuer checks the information and issues a verifiable credential to the applicant.

-You can either run this program in your local machine or try it out here: https://usecases.drivinglicense-issuer.vc-generator.com/
+You can either run this program in your local machine or try it out here: http://witness.verifiable-credential.tech/

 ## Initial Set Up